Quick Links and Resources

 A: If you don’t submit a ballot application in time, you can still vote for Ed Markey in-person during early voting (August 22-28) or on Election Day (September 1).
-If you receive a ballot but do not return it to your local election department, you can also vote early or on Election Day.
+If you receive a ballot but have not yet returned it to your local election department, you still have the option to vote early or on Election Day.

 Have a different question?

-Find more information on voting by mail on the Massachusetts Secretary of State’s website.
+Find more information on voting in this election on the Massachusetts Secretary of State’s website.